germal/OpenCVB/README.md

 OpenCVB tree.
 In addition, the script will run the CMake commands that setup OpenCV, librealsense, and Kinect4Azure for OpenCVB’s use.
 The script will then open Visual Studio for each solution file.
 Build the Debug and Release versions of each with the “Build/Batch Build” Visual Studio menu entry.
-The download and CMake steps take about 20 minutes depending on the speed of the network connection.
+The steps to download and run CMake take about 20 minutes depending on the speed of the network connection.
 The Visual Studio builds should take about an hour depending on the speed of the machine.

 After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just